temuller/piscola/docs/examples/basic_example.rst

 	sn.mangle_sed()
 	sn.calculate_lc_params()

-Or, if you want a "quick" implementation, following the same steps as above and using the default values, you can use :func:`sn.do_magic()`.
+Or, if you just want to fit using the default values, you can use :func:`sn.do_magic()`.

 .. code:: python